Fruit tree rootstocks and tree sizes

 Large Fan

-Roughly equivalent to the apple MM111 rootstock and a good choice for large gardens and traditional orchards.
-Comes into full production after about 7 years.
+Roughly equivalent to the apple MM111 rootstock and a good choice for larger gardens and traditional orchards.

-Rootstocks for Apricot trees
+Rootstocks for Peaches, Nectarines, Apricot trees

 Torinel Large: 3m-3.5m 3.5m - 4m between trees Bush